delucks/dotfiles/README.md

 Setup
 -----

-You have two options to install these dotfiles, Ansible or bash.
-I personally prefer Ansible (and you should too) because there is great tolerance for failures, and support for cloning a ton of git repos that I didn't feel like setting up in my bash script.
+You have two options to install these dotfiles, Ansible or a Makefile.
+I personally prefer Ansible (and you should too) because there is great tolerance for failures, and support for cloning a ton of git repos that I didn't feel like setting up in the Makefile.
+If someone asks me to, I probably will, but until then meh.

 ### Ansible